Quick answers to common questions.

 We will process your rental application as quickly as possible.
 The quicker you are able to provide the required documents the quicker the process.
-Your Orlando property managers will be verifying with 3rd party sources such as employers and current/prior landlords.
+Your property managers will be verifying with 3rd party sources such as employers and current/prior landlords.
 Be sure to provide up-to-date information to assist in quicker application processing time.
-Our standard application processing time is typically anywhere from 3-5 business days for an update.
+Our standard application processing time is typically anywhere from 5-7 business days.

 If you need an update on your rental application, please do not call into our office.
 Due to high call volumes we advise you to send an email to email@example.com, please include in the email your: application number, name and property address.

-Before move-in, residents will need to provide The Listing Real Estate Management a cashier’s check or money order (personal checks and credit/debit cards cannot be accepted) for the first full month’s rent along with any prorated amount, security deposit, a lease administration fee of $195 and any applicable pet fees.
-Pet Fee is non-refundable one-time $300.00.
+Before move-in, residents will need to provide The Listing Real Estate Management a cashier’s check, money order or through your Online Resident Portal for the first full month’s rent along with any prorated amount, security deposit, a lease administration fee of $250.00 and any applicable pet fees.
+Pet Fee is non-refundable one-time $350.00.
 Pet Rent is $25/mth per pet.

-If your application has been approved you will receive a confirmation email with the next steps for lease signing and move-in.
+If your application has been approved you will receive a confirmation/approval email with the next steps for lease signing and move-in.